 – There is no evidence of him ever being violent

-– The Metropolitan Police themselves did not consider him a viable suspect, or else they could have had him extradited from America, which he fled after skipping bail for the gross indecency charge
+– The Metropolitan Police themselves did not consider him a viable suspect, or else they could have had him extradited from America, which he fled after skipping bail

 There are, of course, other suspects mentioned throughout the years, but the names above tend to be the most commonly referenced.
 Are they better candidates than James Maybrick?
 Why not buy a copy of my book ‘Jack the Ripper: Threads’ and make your judgment?